gustavoguichard/make-service/README.md

 ## addQueryToURL
 It receives a URL instance or URL string and an object-like query and returns a new URL with the query appended to it.

 It will preserve the original query if it exists and will also preserve the type of the given URL.
+When a `URL` object is provided, the original instance is left untouched and a new one is returned.

 ```ts
 import { addQueryToURL } from 'make-service'